24 Importing spatial data: elevation and site data

 end

 Notice that the gis extension generates NaN values on those patches outside the raster data.
 NetLogo does not handle NaNs, which can become a problem later.
-To solve this, we create a patch-set variable to filter patches with elevation data (patchesWithElevationData
+To solve this, we create a patch-set variable to filter patches with elevation data (patchesWithElevationData) and use a constant noElevationDataTag with an impossible elevation value to mark those outside the heightmap.
+From now on, we need to be careful not to use the patches primitive, which will call both kinds of patches.

-16.5 Higher level procedure: create-map
+24.6 Higher level procedure: create-map

-We wrap up everything in a procedure create-map
+We wrap up everything in a procedure create-map:

 to create-map